clinicedc/edc-clinic-review/README.rst

 edc diagnosis review
 --------------------

-Classes to manage review of HIV, DM and HTN diagnoses
+Classes to manage review of HIV, DM, HTN and Chol diagnoses

 Settings